icosa-foundation/open-brush-docs/user-guide/multiplayer.md

 The room owner can apply view-only or voice settings to the whole room.
 Controls that affect other participants are available only to the owner.

+This multiplayer permission applies only while participating in that room.
+It is separate from the application-wide [View-only Mode](view-only-mode.md), which replaces the normal editing interface for exhibitions, demonstrations and dedicated viewers.

 ## Passthrough rooms

 Multiplayer supports passthrough environments.
 Each participant sees the shared Open Brush content over their own headset's camera view; camera imagery is not sent to the other participants.